dungtl2003/snipping-tool/README.md

 - Press `Tab` to switch between the screenshot and video recording mode.
 - Press `Ctrl + N` to take a screenshot of a selected area.
+- Drag the mouse to select the area you want to take a screenshot of.
+- Press instead of dragging to take a screenshot of the whole screen.
+- Press any key to cancel taking a screenshot.
 - Press `Ctrl + S` to save the screenshot/video to a file.
 - Press `Ctrl + C` to copy the screenshot to the clipboard.
 - Press `Ctrl + Alt + Up` to show the clipboard history.
 Press it again to hide it.